 Finally, too much food means too much waste.
 Too much fish waste can poison your fish and put undue strain on the fish filter, not to mention that it means having to change the water much more often that you would otherwise have to.

 What Happens If I Feed My Betta The Wrong Food?

 The simple answer to this question is not much, at least not if you only feed them the wrong foods every once in a while.
 It’s just like how we are supposed to eat healthy foods and sometimes stray off the path and go to MacDonald’s.
 The point is that a treat every now and then won’t hurt.
 However you do need to be sure to feed them the proper foods on a regular basis, those which we have discussed above.

 Not feeding them the right foods is just as bad for your betta fish as eating the wrong foods is for you.
 The wrong foods will end up causing a nutrient deficiency in your fish, or most likely a protein deficiency.
 Your betta fish may become ill, it may become fat, or on the other hand it may become too thin, it can lose its color, become sluggish and slow, and in the long run your betta fish can actually die from the wrong foods.

 There is also a lot of confusion around Betta's making bubble nests, we have covered a separate post here with all the answers.

-What, how much, and when you feed your betta fish are all important things to keep in mind and they are all necessary for maintaining a healthy and happy fish.
-As long as you follow all of our betta fish feeding tips we guarantee that you will have a good looking and satisfied pet.
+What, how much, and when you feed your Betta fish are all important things to keep in mind and they are all necessary for maintaining a healthy and happy fish.
+As long as you follow all of our Betta fish feeding tips and you know how much to feed Betta fish then we guarantee that you will have a good looking and satisfied pet.